 “The tumour cells will die and will not recover from this.
 That’s one less tumour cell.”

-Survival rates in mice with ovarian and brain cancer increased when treated with the targeted LNPs, and Prof Peer is hopeful that trials with people could happen.
+Survival rates in mice with ovarian and brain cancer increased when treated with the targeted LNPs, and Prof Peer is hopeful that trials with people could happen within a couple of years.

 Taking out a specific gene in cancer cells could be a suitable approach for cancers including pancreatic, prostate and some melanomas.